What Is Breadcrumbing? Behavior, Signs, and More

 Recognizing the warning signs of breadcrumbing can be instrumental in safeguarding your self-esteem and mental health.
 Breadcrumbing can manifest in a number of ways, including the following:

-- A tendency to, or only reaches out only at their when it’s convenient
+- Only reaches out when it’s convenient for them

-These may be red flags indicating. breadcrumbing behavior These may be just a few possible signs of breadcrumbing.
-It may help to journal about any possible signs that you see in your communication with someone so that you can identify patterns.
+These may be red flags indicating. breadcrumbing behavior rather than genuine interest.
+If you feel you are being breadcrumbed, it may help to journal about any possible signs that you see in your communication with someone so that you can identify patterns.

 Establishing healthy relationship patterns